hypersoft/pointer-stack/README.md

    2. pointer\_stack_pop

-	  The newest additions to the stack, are usually the first to go. "pop" provides, a way to "git rid" of the last piece added to the stack.<br><br>
+	  The newest additions to the PointerStack, are usually the first to go. "pop" provides, a way to "git rid" of the last piece added to the PointerStack.
+	  <br><br>

    3. pointer\_stack_peek